wuruoyun/vue-component-lib-starter/README.md

 Once the components are in a libraray, documentation becomes critical.
 This starter project includes a documentation app powered by VuePress.
 It not only documents the usage of the component, but also provides a testing bed during the development of components.
 See the generated documentation app [here](https://sharp-babbage-154f0a.netlify.com/).

+> Dev dependency "@vue/babel-preset-app": "^4.1.1" is introduced as Vue CLI v4 is using core-js v3.x while vuepress 1.2.0 is still using core-js v2.x.

 ## Setup

 ``` bash